irrevocablesake/Grass-Field-Simulation/README.md

 Time to touch some grass, well not literally but....it's a Grass Simulation

-A Grass Simulation Experiment with a Toon Realism vibe and wind effects.
+A Grass Simulation Experiment with a **Toon Realism vibe** and **wind effects**.
 Not only, one can simulate with different counts of grass blades but also adjust wind speeds.
 Winds that carry story of time over the entire field.
-Inspired by The Legend of Zelda: Breath of the Wild and Ghost of Tsushima
+Inspired by **The Legend of Zelda: Breath of the Wild** and **Ghost of Tsushima**

 <div align="center">
 <table>